 t10177.
 Netcare 911 private hospital network t082 911.

-Nationals of the EU, the US, Canada, Australia and New Zealand don’t require a visa to enter South Africa.
-As long as you carry a passport that is valid for at least six months and has at least two empty pages you will be granted a temporary visitor’s permit, which allows you to stay in South Africa for up to 90 days.
-All visitors should have a valid return ticket; without one, you may be required to pay the authorities the equivalent of your fare home (the money will be refunded after you have left the country).
-Visitors may also need to prove that they have sufficient funds to cover their stay.
+Nationals of the US, Canada, Australia, New Zealand, Japan, Argentina and Brazil don’t require a visa to enter South Africa.
+Most EU nationals don’t need a visa, with the exception of passport holders from Bulgaria, Croatia, Estonia, Latvia, Lithuania, Romania and Slovenia, who will need to obtain one at a South African diplomatic mission in their home country.
+As long as you carry a passport that is valid for at least six months and with at least two empty pages you will be granted a temporary visitor’s permit, which allows you to stay in South Africa for up to ninety days for most nationals, and thirty days for EU passport holders from Cyprus, Hungary, Poland and Slovakia.
+All visitors should have a valid return ticket

 South African diplomatic missions abroad

 Australia Corner of State Circle and Rhodes Place, Yarralumla, Canberra, ACT 2600 t02/6272 7300, wsahc.org.au.

 Canada 15 Sussex Drive, Ottawa, Ontario K1M 1M8 t613/744-0330, wsouthafrica-canada.ca.

 Ireland 2nd Floor, Alexandra House, Earlsfort Centre, Earlsfort Terrace, Dublin t01 661 5553.

 New Zealand c/o the High Commission in Australia.